Wichita Clinical Required Courses

 RLMD 978.
 Rural Preceptorship - Pediatrics.
 4 Credits.

-Rural Medicine in Pediatrics is a four-week clinical rotation during which each student works with a practicing pediatrician in the State of Kansas.
-Student will experience a one-to-one teaching/learning relationship in a private practice (i.e., non-institutional) setting and will be exposed to both professional and non-professional aspects of the preceptor's family and social life in a community environment.
+Rural Medicine in Pediatrics is a four-week clinical rotation during which the student works with a board-certified pediatrician in the State of Kansas.
+Student will experience a one-to-one teaching/learning relationship in a private practice setting.
+Additionally, some students may experience hospital rounds with preceptor at the local hospital.
+Students will be exposed to both professional and non-professional aspects of the preceptor's family and social life in a community environment.
 Initially the student will see patients and take calls with the pediatrician.
-Later in the month, the student will be given some independence seeing patients.
+As the student progresses through the rotation, they may be given more autonomy in seeing patients.
 The student may write progress notes and learn to dictate discharge summaries.
-The student will also participate in a number of procedures such as lumbar punctures, umbilical artery catheter insertion, etc. Students may also assist in ambulance transfers from smaller communities.
+The student may also have opportunity to participate in a number of procedures such as lumbar punctures, umbilical artery catheter insertion, etc. Students may also assist in ambulance transfers from smaller communities.
 Prerequisite: Senior standing and PDRC 975.

 RLMD 980.
 Rural Preceptorship: Obestetrics and Gynecology.
 4 Credits.